flyingmachine/brave-clojure-web/content/core-async.md

 with an updated hotdog count, ready to receive money again.

 Once it's out of hotdogs, it *closes* the channels.
-When you close a channel, you can no longer perform puts on them, and once you've taken all values off a channel subsequent takes will return nil.
+When you close a channel, you can no longer perform puts on it, and once you've taken all values off a closed channel subsequent takes will return `nil`.

 Let's give it a go: